TheLazyGamer/MapleBot/README.md

 # Setup and Instructions

-Unzip the package into your Documents folder
+Unzip the package, go into the MapleBot-master folder, and copy and paste all the contents into your Documents folder

 Your computer must have a single login (or no logins) and no password.